 Adopters of PEPPOL

 IndSights Research wanted to find out about the sentiments of businesses about the E-invoicing initiative.
 We found that:

-- 80% of companies believed that this initiative would be beneficial to their business; adopters were even more likely to think so.
+- 80 percent of companies believed that this initiative would be beneficial to their business; adopters were even more likely to think so.

-- 58% were positive about the installation process
+- 58 percent were positive about the installation process

 According to IMDA, many companies issue invoices by extracting the data from their accounting/ERP systems, format them and send them via paper or email.
 The buyer will then need to manually enter or scan the information into their own systems.
 This process is time-consuming and error prone.